Ash has a bachelor's in English Lit. She loves analyzing fiction and obsessing over books, film, and television.

 It's religion to a T.

 True to a priest, 1 is also perfectly willing to sacrifice others.
 It’s revealed later in the film that Number 2 (Martin Landau) was sent out on purpose to die after he kept exploring, challenging their situation, and asking questions.
-(Number 2 is a scientist/inventor but not really a sorcerer – aka someone who practices the Law of Attraction.)
+(Number 2 is a scientist/inventor but not really a sorcerer – aka someone who practices witchcraft.)

 Say what you want, but religion has a long and bloody history when it comes to ritualistic sacrifice.
 The people who were sacrificed or murdered or otherwise silenced were always people who posed questions, people who were smart, people who challenged the establishment.

 Scientists who said the Earth was round instead of flat, for instance.
 Or the women who died in the Salem Witch Trials.
-They weren’t killed for practicing “witchcraft” but because their intelligence was perceived as a threat by religious men, who wanted to continue wielding power over them.
+They were killed not only for practicing “witchcraft” but because their intelligence was perceived as a threat by religious men, who wanted to continue wielding power over them.
 The tool that they used to do this was religion.

 Women who were adulterous (i.e. claimed ownership of their own s*xuality, rather than settling for being sold into arranged marriages) were bullied, shamed, and terrorized into remaining the property of whatever man they were given to.
 Those women who were smart enough to see through the religious ranting to the real reason behind all the “moral outrage” (hint: sexism) were also killed.